renemonroy/create-react-popup/README.md

 This component might help you if your use case meets the following requirements:

-- A Popup is anything that is rendered in an overlayed element (modal, tooltip, picker, etc)
 - Each Popup always depends of a Content to show and a Trigger that shows that content
+- Everything inside `Popup` will be rendered except `Popup.Content`, which will be in a Portal
+- Then `Popup.Content` is anything that is rendered in an overlayed element (modal, tooltip, picker, etc)
-- Both, the Trigger and the Content, are elements that can be anything
+- Both, the Trigger and the Content, are DOM elements of any kind
-- Each Popup Content automatically closes itself whenever the use clicks outside of it
 - The Popup component needs flexibility for complex structure and styles
+- Each `Content` automatically closes itself whenever the use clicks outside of it

 ### Example